This Science unit addresses the importance of ecosystems to plants and animals and the ways in which they can be protected.

 Preparing for Learning

-This Geography unit provides excellent opportunities for cross-curricular integration.
-Look for ways to meaningfully integrate the content of the unit with other learning areas e.g. Literacy, Numeracy and History.
+This Science unit provides excellent opportunities for cross-curricular integration.
+Look for ways to meaningfully integrate the content of the unit with other learning areas e.g. Literacy, Math, and Geography.

-Prior to commencing the unit, develop a Geography display in the classroom.
-Display posters, word wall vocabulary and learning goals that the students will engage with throughout the unit to stimulate their learning.
-For examples of additional teaching resources to display in your classroom, browse the Environments category on the Teach Starter website.
+Prior to starting the unit, develop an Ecosystem display in the classroom.
+Display posters, word wall vocabulary, and learning goals that the students will engage with throughout the unit to stimulate their learning.
+For examples of additional teaching resources to display in your classroom, browse the Ecosystems collection on the Teach Starter website.